 It’s not your fault.
-During the whirlwind that was Orientation – meeting your peers, hitting the water park, sussing out the best coffee joints – you probably didn’t think to write down every single piece of info coming at you.
+During the whirlwind that was Orientation – meeting your peers, sussing out the best coffee joints – you probably didn’t think to write down every single piece of info coming at you.

 But no need to stress – turns out, plenty of questions new students have in the first few weeks are pretty common.

 Here are answers to five of the most common questions asked by new students.

 1. What is Canvas and why do I need to know about it?